 a = 2n × 3 + 4

-The relationship was conceived at a time when all the known planets, i.e., through Saturn, fit the pattern (within perhaps 5%) excepting one gap between Mars and Jupiter, and the subsequent discovery of Ceres (once considered a planet, currently considered the one asteroid that qualifies as a dwarf planet) filled the gap.
+The relationship was conceived at a time when all the known planets, i.e., through Saturn, fit the pattern (within perhaps 5%) excepting one gap between Mars and Jupiter, and the subsequent discovery of Ceres (at the time considered a planet, currently considered the one asteroid that qualifies as a dwarf planet) filled the gap.
 Uranus also fit the pattern, and in fact, a planet with Uranus's orbit was predicted on the basis of the relation.
 But Neptune's orbit did not fit, being more like 20% away from the prescribed position.